Matarat Holding Company: History and background

-The Saudi Civil Aviation Holding Company was established on April 13, 2013, through a decision of the Board of Directors of the General Authority of Civil Aviation.
-It's establishment was based on the Royal Decree No. (M / 78) dated 20 /11/1429 AH, corresponding to 18 November 2008 issued by King Abdullah, that allows privatization of Saudi Arabia's aviation sector under the General Authority of Civil Aviation.
+The Saudi Civil Aviation Holding Company was established on 13 April 2013, through a decision of the Board of Directors of the General Authority of Civil Aviation.
+Its establishment was based on the Royal Decree No. (M / 78) dated 20 /11/1429 AH, corresponding to 18 November 2008 issued by King Abdullah, that allows privatization of Saudi Arabia's aviation sector under the General Authority of Civil Aviation.

 In an interview with al-Eqtisadiah in September 2013, Prince Fahd bin Abdullah al-Saud, then president of the General Authority of Civil Aviation floated the idea of privatization of Saudi Arabia's international airports before 2022 while opening them up to investments.

 In 2014, Okaz reported that the Saudi Civil Aviation Holding Company intends to privatize the King Khalid International Airport by September 2015.
 In March 2015, the General Authority of Civil Aviation established the Riyadh Airports Company as a wholly owned subsidiary of the Saudi Civil Aviation Company.

 In November 2015, the General Authority of Civil Aviation announced that Saudi Arabia's international and domestic airports would soon be opening up to foreign investments and will be privatized by 2020, beginning from the first quarter of 2016.
 The decision came as a result of falling oil prices due to the rampant global oil glut that was affecting the country's economy as well as attempts to privatize government-owned assets.
 In July 2016, the responsibilities of King Khalid International Airport was transferred to Riyadh Airports Company.

-In July 2017, the General Authority of Civil Aviation established the Dammam Airports Company as a subsidiary of the Saudi Civil Aviation Holding Company to operate the King Fahd International Airport, Al Ahsa International Airport and Hafr al-Batin Airport.
+In July 2017, the General Authority of Civil Aviation established the Dammam Airports Company as a subsidiary of the Saudi Civil Aviation Holding Company to operate the King Fahd International Airport, Al Ahsa International Airport and Al Qaisumah/Hafr al Batin Airport.